St. Martin of Tours Catholic Church (Louisville, Kentucky): History

 St. Martin of Tours Church is notable for its role in bringing several religious orders to the Louisville area.
 Its first priests were German Franciscans, who had already established foundations in Cincinnati and at the first German parish in the city, St. Boniface.
 The first pastor, Fr.
 Leander Streber, OFM, was responsible for introducing the Ursuline sisters to the city, and it has been suggested that these sisters were the first to establish a foundation of that order within the borders of the United States (other older foundations currently in the country were not under the American government at the time of their founding).
 These sisters established the first parish school at St. Martin of Tours in 1858 and shortly thereafter founded the Ursuline Academy for girls one block away.
 In 1863 the Xaverian Brothers began a school for boys at St. Martin of Tours, their first establishment in the city.
 In 1888, the Brothers of Mary took over the instruction of the boys in a new building that now serves as the rectory and parish offices.
 These brothers continued teaching at the parish until 1917, when the Ursuline sisters took over all instruction at the parish school.

 The political turmoil of mid-nineteenth-century America played an important part in the early history of the parish, and that of the greater immigrant Catholic population of Louisville.
 On August 6, 1855, the members of the Know-Nothing party, whipped into hysteria by the flame-fanning of the editor of the Louisville Journal, aimed their revolt at the Cathedral of the Assumption on 5th Street and at St. Martin of Tours Church.
 Suspecting the German Catholics at St. Martin's of armed, anti-government organizing, the Know-Nothings intended to burn both churches to the ground.
 Through the intervention of the bishop, Martin John Spalding, who invited the Know-Nothing mayor of Louisville to inspect the premises of both buildings, the Catholic congregations were exonerated.
 All the same, at least 20 people died in what came to be known as the Bloody Monday Riots.

+On May 18, 2023, Archbishop Shelton Fabre designated the church a diocesan shrine.